-This Pumpkin Scones recipe is Paleo, GAPS, Gluten-free and excellent!
-Freely serve these scones to non-Paleo friends, and let them remark at the velvety texture!
-Coconut butter is the key ingredient — creating the perfect crumb and velvety texture.
+Paleo Pumpkin Scones are Gluten-free, Keto, GAPS, nut-free … and excellent!
+Freely serve these scones to non-Paleo friends, and let them remark at the velvety texture.

-If you don’t have a food processor or high-powered blender, you can buy the butter; and then mix the ingredients in a large bowl.
+If you don’t have a food processor or high-powered blender, no problem, you’ll be in the latter category: buy the coconut butter, and mix the ingredients in a bowl.

 Step 3: Scoop the batter onto your prepared baking sheet.
 And bake!

-Pumpkin Scones are indeed healthy. 🙂 They are completely nutrient-dense, high in protein and good fat, yet a sweet treat.
+Pumpkin Scones are indeed healthy: completely nutrient-dense, high in protein and good fat.

 Today, as I write, we’re about to eat them with bacon on the side, scrambled eggs and bulletproof coffee.
 Such a special meal that cultivates savoring.